Remote

 Drawing Requirements

-High-quality house extension designs available online must include essential building regulations drawings such as: Accurate proposed elevations, full height sections, neighbour relationship diagrams, clear roof alignment and ridge continuity, and set-back or stepping strategies where required.
-Poorly coordinated drawings in this category are a leading cause of refusal for online architectural plans.
+High-quality house extension designs available online must include essential building regulations drawings such as: accurate proposed elevations, full height sections, neighbour relationship diagrams, clear roof alignment and ridge continuity, and set-back or stepping strategies where required.
+These elements are crucial in architectural design for house extension plans, as poorly coordinated drawings in this category are a leading cause of refusal for online architectural plans, particularly under permitted development guidelines.

 Side Extensions (Single-Storey)